 “Thank you for yesterday, I am getting more positive, You’ve helped with that”

-“Thanks ma man, love you bro, thank you for believing in me”
+“Thank you all, love you, thank you for believing in me”

 How does it work?